bbauska/meta-react-basics/README.md

   alt="."
   width="70%" />
 </p>
-First, I'll access the index.js file, and enter a statement to import browser router from react-router-dom.
-Once I've imported it, I need to wrap the app jsx element inside the browser router by placing it between the browser router tags.
+<p>First, I'll access the index.js file, and enter a statement to import browser router from react-router-dom.
+Once I've imported it, I need to wrap the app jsx element inside the browser router by placing it between the browser router tags.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s03-f.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->